cheddargoblins/Old-Scripts/README.md

 For some of these scripts, I have fond memories of writing and using them.

-#Scripts Purposes:
+## Scripts Purposes
--Spidey: Remote Computer Forensics
+- Spidey: Remote Computer Forensics
--Hash Search and Destroy: File hasher that will delete a specified file based on its hash from a remote computer
+- Hash Search and Destroy: File hasher that will delete a specified file based on its hash from a remote computer
--NoWhiteSpace: Removes all whitespace characters from a file
+- NoWhiteSpace: Removes all whitespace characters from a file